 Fully Connected layers.

-NOTE: Please note for networks with
+NOTE: For networks with

 Memorylayers, the only supported batch size is 1.

-HETERO:GNA,CPU.
+HETERO:GNA,CPU configuration.
 For the list of supported networks, see the Supported Frameworks.